Chapter 2: Hello World app

 HttpResponse method so we can

 return a response object to the user.
-We’ve created a function called
+Our function

 and returns a response with the string